svennam92/istio101/workshop/exercise-1/README.md

 # Exercise 1 - Accessing a Kubernetes cluster with IBM Cloud Kubernetes Service

-You must already have a [cluster created](https://console.bluemix.net/docs/containers/container_index.html#container_index).
-Here are the steps to access your cluster.
+You must already have an IBM account, with a cluster created or assigned to you as documented in [previous step](./WORKSHOP.md).

-## Install IBM Cloud Kubernetes Service command line utilities
+## Connect to your cluster using the Cloud Shell

-1. Install the IBM Cloud [command line interface](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+1. Go to the [Cloud Shell](http://cloudshell-console.ng.bluemix.net) and login using the Login button.

 2. Log in to the IBM Cloud CLI.